dvdmgl/django-pg-fts/README.rst

 django-pg-fts
 =============

-Implementation PostgeSQL for Full Text Search for Django 1.7, taking advantage of new features Migrations and Custom Lookups.
+Implementation PostgeSQL for Full Text Search for django 1.7, taking advantage of new features Migrations and Custom Lookups.

 Features: